Julian Mörth - Conductor, Composer and Pianist

 EBERSHEIMER KAMMERORCHESTER

-Since 2017 I have been conducting the Ebersheimer Kammerorchester, a small orchestra of music enthusiastic amateurs.
+Since 2017 I have been conducting the Ebersheimer Kammerorchester, a small orchestra of music-loving amateurs.

 MAIN-TAUNUS-KAMMERCHOR

-I have been the conductor of the Main-Taunus-Kammerchor since September 2022.
-The choir consists of over 50 amateur singers and gives concerts twice a year in the region around Bad Soden im Taunus.
+I have been the director of the Main-Taunus-Kammerchor since September 2022.
+The choir consists of over 50 amateur singers and performs concerts twice a year in the region around Bad Soden im Taunus.

 BIOGRAPHY